transferzero/api-documentation/_docs/reference-documentation.md

 permalink: /docs/reference-documentation/
 ---

-Our OpenAPI/Swagger reference documentation lives at <https://api.transferzero.com/documentation/>
+Our OpenAPI/Swagger reference documentation that contains the specification of all of the available endpoints lives at <https://api.transferzero.com/documentation/>